-If you can have any mentor in the world, who would that be and why?
+If you could have any mentor in the world who would it be and why?

-What are three websites you like to go to on a regular basis?
+What are your three favorite websites that you visit on a regular basis?

-Alright.
-What’s the one thing missing from your high school experience?
-Since you’re in high school.
+What’s one thing that’s missing from your college experience?

 What was your favorite cartoon growing up?

-What’s the biggest thing you’ve gotten out of Summer Startup Academy?
+What is the biggest thing you have gotten out of the Summer Startup Academy?

-To thank Dishank for his time, we’ve created this infographic summarizing his answers.
+To thank Virginia, we’ve created this infographic summarizing her answers.
 Enjoy.